beellz/Pyroscope-Google-application/README.md

 docker push <yourRepository/emailservice:version>
 ```

-**For each microservice image that we reatg we need to change its image refrence in the respective manifest**
+**Note: For each microservice image that we retag we need to change its image reference in the respective manifest**

 For the Email service we can find the yaml file inside:
 kubernetes-manifests/emailservice.yaml